A Unified Blister and Subglacial Hydrology Framework for Supraglacial Lake Drainage Events: Introduction

 In this study, we propose a new modelling framework that accounts for the formation and propagation of two-dimensional blisters and their interaction with the evolving subglacial drainage system.
 Building on the approach that models blisters as viscous water flow beneath an elastically bending ice sheet \citeg{tobin2023Evolution}, we incorporate the blister model into a two-dimensional subglacial hydrology model \cite{hewitt2013Seasonal} by introducing a leakage term that links the blister to the local subglacial drainage system.
 Our model expands the capabilities of subglacial hydrology models by capturing the transient impacts of lake drainage events, enabling an integrated exploration of blister evolution and subglacial floods.
-We apply our framework to a land-terminating ice-sheet region in western Greenland, providing insights into observed surface uplift and velocity changes triggered by wintertime supraglacial lake drainage events \cite{maier2023Wintertime}.
+We apply our framework to a land-terminating ice-sheet region in western Greenland, providing insights into previously observed surface uplift and velocity changes triggered by wintertime supraglacial lake drainage events \cite{maier2023Wintertime}.

 The paper is organised as follows. \secref{sec:method} introduces the mathematical formulation of the blister model and its coupling with the subglacial drainage system. \secref{sec:results} describes the model set-up and illustrates two reference scenarios for wintertime and summertime lake drainage events.
-Parameter controls on blister propagation and leakage are explored in \secref{sec:discussion}, followed by a regional case study of a land-terminating ice-sheet region in western Greenland (\secref{sec:regional_study}), demonstrating the model's ability to reproduce observed subglacial floods resulting from multiple wintertime lake drainage events.
-Finally, we summarise our findings and discuss future directions in \secref{sec:conclusion}.
+Parameter controls on blister propagation and leakage are explored in \secref{sec:discussion}, followed by a regional case study of a land-terminating ice-sheet region in western Greenland (\secref{sec:regional_study}), demonstrating the model's ability to be applied to study subglacial floods resulting from multiple wintertime lake drainage events.
+Finally, we summarise our findings and discuss model limitations and future directions in Sections~\ref{sec:limitations} and~\ref{sec:conclusion}.